Tomius/LoD/README.md

 * GLFW3 - for window handling
 * Magick++ - for image loading.
 * Assimp - for loading 3D models.
+* FreeType2 - for text rendering (via freetype-gl).
-* Bullet - for physics (isn't fully integrated yet)
+* Bullet - for physics (isn't fully integrated yet).

 How to build (Debian/Ubuntu):